Department of Mathematics & Statistics

 The study of mathematics enhances critical thinking skills and provides an excellent background for a career in most any field, including science, engineering, education, law, and medicine.
 Let the Mathematics faculty at Austin Peay help you prepare for the career of your choice!

-Follow us on Facebook for departmental updates: https://www.facebook.com/APSUmath/
+Follow us on Facebook: https://www.facebook.com/APSUmath/

 I can honestly say that studying mathematics has been such a wonderful and fulfilling experience so far.
 My professors and my peers in the Math department have made a huge impact on my success during my time at APSU.

 What Will I Learn?

 The Bachelor of Science Degree in Mathematics consists of either the Mathematics major or four different concentrations: Mathematics Education, Statistics, Actuarial Science, and Data Science.
 See below for the core class requirements for the Mathematics major, which are required classes for all concentrations, or go to our Majors and Concentrations page for more information on further requirements for each concentration.

 |MATH 1910 - Calculus I||4|

 |MATH 2110 - Calculus III||4|

 |MATH 3010 - Introduction to Mathematical Reasoning||3|